Naptwen/OpenRL/README.md

 3. Base on created file, you can run the reinforcement machine learning.\
 4. You can run the multi threading and also GPGPU (opencl) together Fo any question please leave message in discussion page.

-One hot run example\
+5. Add base64 decoding encoding and reduce the save file size for speed up the loading bigfile of neural network One hot run example\
 ```./usg_AI.exe --setting short```\
 ```./usg_AI.exe --setting multion```\